-RESPONSE: The Applicant's proposal creates several benefits to the community at-large: 1) By transfer vested units on Pod F (Phases V, VI, and VII) to Pod E, this thereby frees up land which can be used to for equestrian commercial uses; 2) while expanding the showgrounds, the vested units are consolidated on Pod E to still provide the housing demanded by the market.
+RESPONSE: The Applicant's proposal creates several benefits to the community at-large: 1) By transfer vested units on Pod F (Phases V, VI, and VII) to Pod E, this thereby frees up land to designate for equestrian commercial uses; 2) while creating a new showgrounds, the vested units are consolidated on Pod E to still provide the housing demanded by the market.
 This balance of uses is justified and creates a significant value-add to the equestrian community and Wellington overall.